 - A simple skin care tip is to avoid tight clothing.
-Synthetic materials, backpacks, purse straps, sports equipment, excess sweating due to workouts, or too much time in the sun can all contribute to body acne.
+Synthetic materials, backpacks, purse straps, sports equipment, excess sweating due to workouts, or too much time in the sun can all contribute to it.

-- Poor hygiene, stress levels, eating habits, sleeping patterns, drug and alcohol consumption are also factors that contribute to body acne.
+- Poor hygiene, stress levels, eating habits, sleeping patterns, drug and alcohol consumption are also factors that contribute to acne on the body.

 - When there is friction on the skin, along with heat and sweat, the follicles get agitated, which leads to body acne.
 It is advisable to immediately shower after intense workouts or after being in the sun for prolonged periods to minimize the risk of developing body acne.

 We know that finding a routine or treatment that works for your body acne can be time-consuming and frustrating, especially if you have tried several things that did not work out for you when it comes to skin care.

 If you’re suffering from mild body acne, these ingredients will be the best kept skin care tips to help you treat it: